envyst/mancing-bersama-aethereal/README.md

 })();
 ```

-After logging in, run this to capture the session key:
+run this to capture the session key and then Click Login:

 ```javascript
 const originalGenerateKey = crypto.subtle.generateKey;